Low temperature state in strontium titanate microcrystals using in situ multi-reflection Bragg coherent X-ray diffraction imaging: Introduction

-Here, we study two STO microcrystals, referred to as crystal A and crystal B, at low temperatures.
+Here we explore how defects affect STO microcrystals at low temperature, and how it might differ compared to bulk ($> 1\mathrm{\mu m}$) or thin film STO.
+We note that some fundamental studies on the low temperature phase in bulk STO have possibly been influenced by sample damage near the surface of the crystal, which contain defects \cite{Wang1998,Shirane1969,Hirota1995,Andrews1986}.
+With MBCDI, we isolate how these defects affect the low temperature behavior of STO.
+We study two STO microcrystals, referred to as crystal A and crystal B, at low temperatures.
 We analyze different structural features in each microcrystal.
 The first crystal has two dislocations present, which contribute to strain fields that evolve with temperature.
 The second crystal contains reproducible regions of low electron density, which we refer to as voids, suggesting there is nonuniformity present.
 Despite these differences, there are temperature trends that remain consistent for both crystals.
-Although this has recently been accomplished at high temperatures \cite{Chatelier2024}, we use \textit{in situ} MBCDI to determine the residual strain and rotation tensors at cryogenic temperatures, allowing us to capture subtle structural changes.
-We use heatmaps to examine changes in structure in real and reciprocal space, enabling the detection of different structural modes of STO.
+Although this has recently been accomplished at high temperatures \cite{Chatelier2024}, we use \textit{in situ} MBCDI to determine the residual strain and rotation tensors at cryogenic temperatures, allowing us to capture subtle strain changes ($\sim10^{-4}$) surrounding defects.
+We use heat maps to examine changes in structure in real and reciprocal space, enabling the detection of different structural modes of STO.
 Furthermore, the 3D tensor information is analyzed as radial averages, allowing for qualitative monitoring of the strain patterns.